Nigerian Law Forum

 Taxes can be levied on various things.
 Examples include:

-Taxes in Nigeria is administered at two levels: Federal level and state level.
+Taxes in Nigeria is administered at two levels: the federal level and the state level.

 The Federal Inland Revenue Services (FIRS) is saddled with the responsibility of administering tax in Nigeria at the Federal level.
 Various states administer taxes through their various agencies at the state level.